 The size of a truck’s bed and payload capacity determines the amount of weight you can place in the back.
 But towing capacity is not limited by those factors.
-Instead, adding a trailer can extend your truck’s payload, sometimes doubling it
+Instead, adding a trailer can extend your truck’s payload,

 .
 Working with an enhanced suspension will eliminate sag and drag and build extra hauling space.
 You can also upgrade your trailer springs.